Updated on May 11, 2020 by Asher Fergusson

 Regardless of whether you fall victim to a crime or you’re merely a bit forgetful at times, losing valuables such as a passport or credit card is a sure-fire way to ruin a vacation.
 Eliminate the risk by strapping those precious travel documents directly on to your body with a neck wallet.
 These useful lightweight accessories slip effortlessly under your shirt to ensure your essentials are always 100% safe.

-A clothing strewn hotel room that looks like it’s been the scene of a bomb attack.
+A clothing strewn hotel room that’s a total mess.
 Graciously, the solution is pretty simple: invest in a set of packing cubes to keep your clothes neatly packed away in an organized fashion.

 Whether you’re snapping a selfie at Milford Sound or attempting to find Fergburger after a big night out in Queenstown, having a fully charged cell phone is of utmost importance in New Zealand.
 But with so many exciting attractions to photograph and explore, how can you avoid being confronted with that dreaded ‘low battery’ alert?
 Simple.
 Carry a lipstick-sized charger on your person and never run flat again.